Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Workers who are treated as Finnish residents have the obligation to file a Finnish tax return after the year is over.
 Generally, the country of tax residence imposes tax on all the income of its residents, applying the provisions of its own legislation.
 In this case, the country of residence would eliminate any double taxation.

-6 Instructions for foreign employee-leasing companies
+6 Instructions for foreign employee leasing companies

 Legal rules on the requirements of foreign employers to provide information to the Finnish Tax Administration are found in § 15 a, act on assessment procedure.
 The information must be sent to the Incomes Register, as provided in § 6 of the act governing the Incomes Register (Laki tulotietojärjestelmästä 53/2018).

+The employee-leasing notice for a foreign leased worker must be submitted for every leased worker, regardless of the duration of their work.
 The submitted notice must contain the estimated duration of the work, the details of the Finnish employer, and of the representative of the foreign employer.
 Furthermore, an estimate must be given of the amount of pay for the entire tax year.

 The submitted notices must include details on the recipient enterprise (the Finnish company) for whom the employees actually perform their work.
 Even employers who provide workers to an agency must give the details of the Finnish end client and not the employment agency.